 If you notice that some of his old students who are black belts do not follow exactly his way of punching, you should ask yourself why.
 Perhaps the way Civilian Krav Maga organization was run.

-Or perhaps other Reasons.
-While Imrich is still punching with his boxing habits, in the IDF, the idea in teaching punching or strikes was more to concentrate on a quick efficient fast reach blow to the opponent without projection meaning without standing in a projected fighting stance.
+If you pay close attention you can notice Imrich (nicknamed Immi) was demonstrating a weight shift and desired retraction of the arm after the impact.
+In the Israel Defense Force (IDF), the idea in teaching punching or strikes was more to concentrate on a quick efficient fast reach blow to the opponent without projection - meaning without standing in a projected fighting stance.

-Since Krav Maga defenses were built to counter an overall myriad of Human Capacity to deliver, kicks punches, blows and various strikes, or take down attempts, there was no use to many of the boxing drills, but rather to concentrate on effective and efficient strikes.
+Since Krav Maga defenses were built to counter an overall myriad of Human Capacity to deliver, kicks punches, blows and various strikes, or take down attempts, there was no use to many of the boxing drills, but instead it was chosen to concentrate on effective and efficient strikes.

-This is a fighting tactic I learned form Eli Avikzar, the Second Israeli Defense Forces Krav Maga Chief Instructor and I put this tactical approach into the training steps of the hand Strikes learning process starting with the basic breakdown of the sequential execution training steps.
+This is a fighting tactic I learned form Eli Avikzar, the Second Israel Defense Force Krav Maga Chief Instructor and as the Third IDF Krav Maga Chief Instructor, I've put this tactical approach into the training steps of the hand Strikes learning process starting with the basic breakdown of the sequential execution training steps.

 In fast speeds the untrained eye would not notice the difference when someone is shadowboxing, but the idea is to slow down in training in order to assume control of the unseen.

-Listening to Imrich Lichtenfeld now a well aged man in 1980 talk about the details of what a Knock Out punch should be sitting in a Cafe Ugati in Natanya where occasionally he demonstrating it and explaining it while sitting, and occasionally getting up and demonstrating it...
+I have a very pleasant memory of listening to Imrich Lichtenfeld at the time a well aged man in the 1980's talk about the details of what a Knock Out punch should be sitting in a Cafe Ugati in Natanya where occasionally he was demonstrating it and explaining it while sitting, and occasionally getting up and demonstrating it.

-Imrich Lichtenfeld a man that in his youth was a boxing champion, a wresting champion, a glamorous gymnast, but later in his life assumed the responsibility of training the Israeli to be Soldiers, and later the Israeli Soldiers in the working art of unarmed combat - Krav Maga!
+Imrich Lichtenfeld a man that in his youth was a boxing champion, a wresting champion, a glamorous gymnast, but later in his life assumed the responsibility of training the Israelis soon to become soldiers, and later the Israeli soldiers in the working art of unarmed combat - Krav Maga!